Brad-Tudor-Eng/GrowControl/Readme.md

 # Grow Control
 > IOT automated Green house and control system.

-Grow Control is a Raspberry Pi / Arduino based fully automated greenhouse.
-The React frontend allows the user to monitor the data and manage the physical devices as they see fit.
-Historic measurements are stored in a database and live data is streamed to the user though websockets.

-The project is based off the MERN Stack.
-RabbitMQ serves as the message broker to handle direct device communication.
-A GraphQL Yoga server handles the backend logic.
-The client side is written using the React framework.
-Access to a demo account which has a physical device is available upon request.
-All sensors are currently attached to the physical device, but the only output devices currently attached are the heater and humidifier.

 ![](/readme/growctrl.JPG)

 ## About

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki][wiki]._
+### Physical Device
+The Raspberry Pi receives analogue and digital data from several sensors attached to an arduino red board.
+Based off the environmental data, the raspberry pi then adjusts the sensors to meet the users specification.
+It then transmits the data via the AMPQ protocol to RabbitMQ and the API server.

+### Backend
+The API is based off the GraphQL Yoga package.
+It hosts the Frontend and handles all of the data from the physical device.
+The data is passed off to a MongoDB database and streamed to the user using GraphQL Subscriptions.

+### Frontend
+The React Frontend serves as the UI for the phsyical device.
+A live-chart, data table and gauges show the latest data.
+A simple control table is avaliable for the user to modify the phsyical device settings.
+Futher menus are avaliable for standard CRUD operations on the users account and the users devices.

 ## Technologies